albin-johansson/centurion/docs/pages/api/graphics/window.rst

 Example
 -------
 The following example illustrates a typical setup for a responsive window.
-Of course, the example assumes that the library has been initialized.

 .. code-block:: c++